 Another sign to look for, is if you have pain in these areas and it does not change with movement or rest.
 That most commonly means it is not muscular in nature, and a thorough look at the GI tract is required.
 When dealing with digestive issues, such as IBS, you must start first with what is going into the system (what are you eating and drinking).
 Not necessarily where patients want to start, I know, but it is imperative.
 If you’ve ever experienced an IBS flare-up, then you understand!

 Your body runs just like a machine, you need to have good fuel before the engine can start and run efficiently.
 The second step in the GI process is the stomach.
 Most commonly, individuals will suffer from heartburn, gas, bloating, and nausea if the stomach is having an issue.
 This can be dealt with by using enzymes specific for the stomach.
 This allows the stomach to not only be healed, it also helps the body digest the food you have just consumed.
 When the body gets help breaking down the food it makes it much easier to absorb and use; therefore, with enzyme therapy you get more from your food.

 As you move down the chain the next big players in the GI tract are the liver, gallbladder, and the pancreas.
 Once again, if you suspect these organs are having issues please consult a practitioner proficient in enzyme therapy.
 After these organs you will run into the small and large intestine.
 This is where most people feel the symptoms of IBS, but as was just explained there are several areas to look at for the “CAUSE” of these symptoms.
 If you never find the cause you will just cover up the symptoms and that is not “health care” in my book.

 So if you are looking for a practice that is going to search for the cause of your IBS symptoms and fix it, please contact us.
+First Step Family Wellness in St. Louis is dedicated to helping you find the cause.
 Also if you have any questions or concerns please let us know.